Cgull01/tresure/README.md

 - add column and task position in database V
 - context menu on task to remove task V
 - renaming variable like taskID to task_id V
-- error pages, no network pages, 404 pages
+- error pages, no network pages, 404 pages V
-- stylize background a bit
+- stylize background a bit V
 -----------^ ok with abandoning here ^-------------

 - fix dueDate